-Oui r Lady of Lourdes Catholic Multi Academy Trust Mission Statement 2
+Our Lady of Lourdes Catholic Multi Academy Trust Mission Statement 2

 1 Legislation this policy relates to 5

 2 Aims 5

+3 Off-rolling 5

-3 Promoting positive behaviour and early intervention 5
+4 Promoting positive behaviour and early intervention 6

-4 Definitions 6
+5 Definitions 6

-5 Monitoring arrangements 6
+6 Monitoring arrangements 7

-6 Alternatives to suspension may include: 6
+7 Alternatives to suspension may include: 7

-7 Removing pupils from an academy site and the decision to suspend or exclude 6
+8 Removing pupils from an academy site and the decision to suspend or exclude 7

-8 Suspension 7
+9 Suspension 8

-9 Factors to consider before making a decision to suspend 8
+10 Factors to consider before making a decision to suspend 8

-10 When Suspension is not appropriate 8
+11 When Suspension is not appropriate 9

-11 Procedure for suspending or excluding a pupil: role of headteacher 8
+12 Procedure for suspending or excluding a pupil: role of headteacher 9

-12 Informing the pupil's social worker and/or virtual school head (VSH) 11
+13 Informing the pupil's social worker and/or virtual school head (VSH) 12

-13 Length of Suspensions 12
+14 Length of Suspensions 13

-14 The governing body 12
+15 The governing body 13

-15 The local authority (LA) 13
+16 The local authority (LA) 14

-16 Re-integration interview 13
+17 Re-integration interview 14

-17 Parental co-operation 14
+18 Parental co-operation 15

-18 Considering the reinstatement of a pupil 14
+19 Considering the reinstatement of a pupil 15

-19 Independent review 16
+20 Independent review 17

-20 School registers 18
+21 School registers 18

-21 Monitoring arrangements 18
+22 Monitoring arrangements 19

-App pendix 1: Independent review panel training 20
+App pendix 1: Independent review panel training 21

-pendix 2: Letter 1 From head teacher notifying parent of a suspension of 5 school days or fewer term, and where a public examination is not missed
+pendix 2: Letter 1 From head teacher notifying parent of a suspension of 5 school days or fewer in term, and where a public examination is not missed 22

-pendix 3: Letter 2 From head teacher notifying parent(s) of a pupil of that pupil's fixed period pension of more than 5 school days (up to and including 15 school days) in a term.
-22
+pendix 3: Letter 2 From head teacher notifying parent(s) of a pupil of that pupil's fixed period pension of more than 5 school days (up to and including 15 school days) in a term 23

-pendix 4: Letter 3 From head teacher notifying parent of a fixed period suspension of more thar ool days in total in one term or taking the total to more than 15 school days in one term
+pendix 4: Letter 3 From head teacher notifying parent of a fixed period suspension of more than 15 ool days in total in one term or taking the total to more than 15 school days in one term

 par pendix 5: Letter 4 From the head teacher of a primary, secondary or special school notifying the ent(s) of that pupil's permanent exclusion.
-Contact the LA/PRT team for further required
+Contact the LA/PRT team for further required umentation.
+25

-cumentation

-pendix 6: Letter 5 From the clerk to the governing body to parent upholding a permanent exclus
+pendix 6: Letter 5 From the clerk to the governing body to parent upholding a permanent exclusion

-pendix 7: Headteacher report template: Key Flements to include in your report 30
+App endix 7: Headteacher report template: Key Elements to include in your report 27

+App pendix 8: Updates to the guidance on suspensions and exclusions 1st September 2023 28